coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 -   *The Goat of Traveling:* This statuette provides a speedy and enduring mount equal to that of a heavy horse in every way except appearance.
-The goat can travel for a maximum of one day each week---continuously or in any combination of periods totaling 24 hours.
+The goat can travel for a maximum of one day each week—continuously or in any combination of periods totaling 24 hours.
 At this point, or when the command word is uttered, it returns to its statuette form for not less than one day before it can again be used.